-As one of the earliest major holidays on the calendar, Memorial Day marks the unofficial beginning of summer and presents a valuable opportunity for email marketers to connect with seasonal shoppers.
-With shoppers ready to spend and inboxes filling up fast, it’s the perfect moment to capture attention, drive sales, and build loyalty with well-timed, well-crafted campaigns.
+As one of the earliest major holidays on the calendar, Memorial Day marks the unofficial beginning of summer and presents a valuable opportunity for Memorial Day email marketers to connect with seasonal shoppers.
+With shoppers ready to spend and inboxes filling up fast, it’s the perfect moment to capture attention, drive Memorial Day savings, and build loyalty with well-timed Memorial Day emails that honor fallen heroes.

-To make sure your email doesn’t get lost in the inbox, it’s important to strike the right tone, design, and offer.
-Below, we’ve compiled best practices and real ideas you can use for your 2025 campaign.
+To make sure your memorial day sale email doesn’t get lost in the inbox, it’s important to strike the right tone, email design, and offer.
+Below, we’ve compiled best practices and real ideas you can use for your 2025 campaign, including ready-to-use email template options.

 Best Practices for Memorial Day Email Marketing

-Before you build out your Memorial Day campaign, it’s worth focusing on the basics.
-These best practices help ensure that your emails not only look good but also reach the right people at the right time with the right message.
+Before you build out your Memorial Day email campaign, it’s worth focusing on the basics.
+These best practices help ensure that your Memorial Day emails not only look good but also reach the right people at the right time with the right message while showing respect for those who made the ultimate sacrifice.
+If you’re new to email marketing, avoid common mistakes that beginner digital marketers make and learn the fundamentals of what email marketing is and how it works.

-Memorial Day holds strong cultural significance in the U.S., and incorporating patriotic design elements can quickly signal that your message is timely and connected to the holiday.
+Memorial Day holds strong cultural significance in the U.S., and incorporating patriotic email design elements can quickly signal that your message is timely and connected to the holiday.
 Red, white, and blue color schemes, star patterns, and summer-themed imagery, like BBQs, beach scenes, or picnic setups, signal that your message is timely and tied to the occasion.
-It’s an easy way to grab attention and show that your brand is part of the seasonal conversation.
+It’s an easy way to grab attention and show that your brand is part of the seasonal conversation while we honor fallen service members.

 #2.
 Create a Sense of Urgency

-Example: An outdoor gear retailer sends an email with the subject line “48 Hours Only!
+Example: An outdoor gear retailer sends a memorial day email with the subject line “48 Hours Only!
 Memorial Day Mega Sale” and a timer at the top of the message counting down to the end of the promotion.

 Tip: Be sure to include the deadline in both your subject line and the main content.
 Keep the language bold and concise so it’s easy for readers to understand right away.